cloudControl/documentation/Guides/Ruby/HelloWorld.md

 	$ mkdir hello-ruby && cd hello-ruby

 Now we install our dependencies.
-In this case we need to install two gems, [Bundler](http://rubygems.org/gems/bundler), which will manage our app dependencias, and [Sinatra](http://rubygems.org/gems/sinatra), which contains the Sinatra DSL itself.
+In this case we need to install two gems, [Bundler](http://rubygems.org/gems/bundler), which will manage our app dependencies, and [Sinatra](http://rubygems.org/gems/sinatra), which contains the Sinatra DSL itself.

 	$ gem install bundler
-	[sudo] password for fa:
 	Fetching: bundler-1.2.1.gem (100%)
 	Successfully installed bundler-1.2.1
 	1 gem installed